Go back to Old Bangkok

 Bangkok is scattered with glinting gold palaces, ornate temples and chaotic markets, giving the entire city a mystical edge.
 Wander around Wat Arun, the ‘Temple of the Dawn’, gaze up at the dazzling Grand Palace, get an eyeful of the giant Emerald Buddha in Wat Pra Kaew, amble around Jim Thompson’s beautifully preserved Thai house and grab a traditional massage at Wat Pho.
 The modern city buzzes around these age-old sights, so you’ll literally see the old world nudging up against the new.

 Ayutthaya is the ancient capital of Thailand and a peaceful place scattered with crumbling ruins.
 With a name meaning ‘Not someone to be messed with’ in Sanskrit, it was once a formidable city bordering the Khmer kingdom, famous for its decadent palaces and countless temples.
-Wander between the ruins, take a sunset tuk-tuk tour of ancient sites and get a feel for the faded grandeur.
+Cycle amongst the ruins, cruise down the river and get a feel for the faded grandeur.
 In its heyday, over a million people lived here, outnumbering the population of London and Paris.
 In 1767, the city fell to the Burmese after two years of fierce fighting.
 Golden statues of Buddha were melted, temples were desecrated and manuscripts destroyed.

 Sleep on the rippling River Kwai